Milestone #9388: 2015 Shutdown

 Also, implemented the vmeintFilterChainACNETCreate( deviceID, chainID ) command.
 This maps an ACNET device (SSDN device ID) to a filter chain.
 The SSDN channel field can be used to select which filter in the chain returns data to ACNET.

-#11 Updated by John Diamond about 5 years ago
+#11 Updated by John Diamond over 5 years ago

 - % Done changed from 80 to 90